 No more randomness: computational NMR to spatially resolve the aluminum distribution in zeolites

-No more randomness: computational NMR to spatially resolve the aluminum distribution in zeolitesPromotor(en): V. Van Speybroeck /20SPEC03 / Spectroscopy
+No more randomness: computational NMR to spatially resolve the aluminum distribution in zeolitesPromotor(en): V. Van Speybroeck /25379 / Spectroscopy

-Zeolites are crystalline aluminosilicates that are used for a broad range of industrial applications such as gas separation and capture and as highly efficient catalysts.
+Zeolites are crystalline aluminosilicates that can be used for a broad range of applications such as gas separation and capture and as highly efficient catalysts.
 Their structure consists of tetrahedrally coordinated SiO4/AlO4 units connected in such a way that the framework constitutes a network of pores and channels.
 For each aluminum tetrahedron, there must be a countercharge present to maintain charge neutrality of the framework.
 This countercharge will act as an acid site and is introduced in the zeolite either through extraframework species or as a proton bound to one of the four neighboring oxygen atoms.
-Owing to their nanoporosity, adsorbates can be present in the structure and use the available acid sites to accelerate chemical processes such as the methanol-to-olefin reaction.
+Owing to their nanoporosity, adsorbates can be present in the structure and use the available acid sites to accelerate chemical reactions such as the methanol-to-olefin reaction.
 The actual reactions taking place heavily depend on the structure and position of the acid sites in the zeolite.
-To increase the efficiency of industrial processes and to be able to tune the aluminum distribution, it is vital to accurately characterize the precise nature and distribution of the aluminum species.
+To increase the efficiency of industrial processes, it is important to accurately characterize the precise nature and distribution of the aluminum species.

 Although the calculation of NMR properties has become a straightforward procedure, it remains often difficult to match theoretical predictions with experimental observations.
 In order to learn something from theory, it is vital to simulate the zeolite structure under the right physical conditions.
-This is challenging because, for a given number of aluminum tetrahedra, there exist a vast amount of possible acid site configurations, which all give rise to slightly different NMR properties but lead to distinctly different catalytic efficiency of the zeolite.
+This is challenging because, for a given number of aluminum tetrahedra, there exist a vast amount of possible acid site configurations, which all give rise to slightly different NMR properties.
+To reduce the number of structures that we consider, selection rules must be set up based on the spectroscopic response of typical structural motifs and energy considerations.
 Furthermore, experimental NMR spectra of zeolites are usually recorded while water and/or other adsorbates are still present in the pores.
-This can also have major implications for the spectroscopic results [3,4].
+This can also have major implications for the spectroscopic results [2,3].
 Finally, aluminum may not only be present inside the framework itself, but it may also exist as an extraframework species.
 However, the nature of possible extraframework aluminum (EFAL) species is not yet clear, as they might be present as mononuclear or multinuclear structures.

 Figure 1: Example of a zeolite framework with aluminum (blue) and silicon (yellow) atoms.
 By combining NMR spectroscopy with quantum chemical calculations, the Al distribution in a given sample can be assigned to specific crystallographic T-sites. (data adapted from ref. )